human154/gleam-book/README.md

 Aside from targeting the Beam V.M., Gleam can also compile to Javascript.

 Being easy to learn is one of Gleam's primary goals.
-To keep the language simple, Gleam is designed to have only one way of doing things.
+To keep the language simple, Gleam is designed to have only one way of writing code, as opposed to providing alternative ways for the programmer to express themselves.

-Given the language's simplicity, and the fact that it is written in Rust, the Gleam compiler is naturally very fast.
+Given the language's simplicity, and the fact that it is written in Rust, the Gleam compiler is naturally very fast at compiling Gleam source code.